 Second, once we take account of the full grounds within each of the three cases discussed, it is far from clear that the location of the grounds is fully disjoint from the location of the grounded, even once locations are properly construed as spatiotemporal regions.
 Take the cheese and its holes.
 A hole is grounded in the cheesy boundary, to be sure, but it is also partly grounded in the empty region of spacetime that the boundary encloses (no region, no holes).
 The grounded hole is located at the empty spacetime region that grounds it.
 Assuming, as seems plausible, that spacetime regions are trivially located at themselves, it follows that the location of the hole overlaps the location of some of its partial grounds.
 Similarly, in the case of a shadow, the shadow needs to be grounded in the existence of a piece of non-reflective material that is located where the shadow is (the shadow just is the fact that this piece of material is dark).
 The shadow, then, partly overlaps its full grounds, even if some of its partial grounds are disjoint.
 Finally, Pluto’s planethood is, presumably, partly grounded in the hunk of matter out there in space in addition to some spatially distant conventions.
 But this means that at least some of its grounds occupy a location that overlaps the grounded, even if not all do.

-While these cases are not counterexamples to the locative harmony of grounding, they do tend to suggest that a strong principle of co-location won’t do, whereby exact locations between grounds and grounded must be identical.
+While these cases are not counterexamples to the locative harmony of grounding for physical entities, they do tend to suggest that a strong principle of co-location won’t do, whereby exact physical locations between grounds and grounded must be identical.
 Rather, it seems that to take account of such cases, a looser locative principle is required.
-In particular, what we may need to do is weaken Partial Locative Overlap even further to require that some but not all of an entity’s partial grounds locatively overlap the entity.
+In particular, what we may need to do is weaken Partial Locative Overlap even further to require that some but not all of a physical entity’s partial grounds locatively overlap the entity.
 However, we don’t yet see a need to weaken the principle this far since, as noted, we think there is always temporal overlap in the above cases.
 But we offer it as a potential fall-back position.

 4.2.
 Churches, Plumbers and Swamp People